-For financial reporting purposes, the Total Pension Liability is based on the June 30, 2019 actuarial valuation updated to the measurement date of June 30, 2020.
-The Board changed some economic and demographic assumptions for the June 30, 2019 valuation based on an experience study.
+For financial reporting purposes, the Total Pension Liability is based on the June 30, 2020 actuarial valuation updated to the measurement date of June 30, 2021.
+The Board changed some economic assumptions for the June 30, 2020 valuation.
 These changes are detailed in the actuarial assumptions and methods attachment of this letter.
-These changes are reflected effective July 1, 2019 for financial reporting purposes.
+These changes are reflected effective July 1, 2020 for financial reporting purposes.
 Consequently, the update was based upon the Total Pension Liability as of the valuation date reflecting the new assumptions, and projected to the measurement date with the addition of service cost and interest cost offset by actual benefit payments.

-Please refer to our GASB 67/68 report as of June 30, 2020 for additional information related to the financial reporting of the System.
-We prepared the following schedules for inclusion in the Financial Section of the CAFR based on the June 30, 2020, GASB 67/68 report.
+Please refer to our GASB 67/68 report as of June 30, 2021 for additional information related to the financial reporting of the System.
+We prepared the following schedules for inclusion in the Financial Section of the Comprehensive Annual Financial Report based on the June 30, 2021 GASB 67/68 report.